melvinho77/tflint-ruleset-yumyum/docs/rules/terraform_meta_arguments.md

 # terraform_meta_arguments

-## Rule definition
 Check the sequences and format of 'source', 'count', 'for_each', 'providers' and 'provider' meta arguments in Terraform modules, resources and data sources.

-## Modules
+## Terraform modules
 ### Format
-Check the beginning arguments sequences in Terraform modules as the following:
+- Check the beginning arguments sequences in Terraform modules as the following:
   1. module definition *(end with newline)*
   2. source *(end with newline)*
   3. -- if count or for_each exist --